SahilSBhadane/Idiomatic_Machine_translator/README.md

 # Idiomatic_Machine_translator

-Here's a template for a `README.md` file that you can customize to suit your Google Colab project.
-This template is designed to give a clear overview of your project, its purpose, setup instructions, and usage examples.

-Feel free to adjust the sections as needed:

----

-# **Project Name**

-> A brief description of your project.
-For example:
-> "This project focuses on training a custom translation model using a dataset of English and Hindi idioms, built and fine-tuned using Google Colab."
+- This project focuses on training a custom translation model using a dataset of English and Hindi idioms, built and fine-tuned using Google Colab.

 ## 🚀 **Project Overview**
 This project aims to build a custom machine translation model from scratch using NLP techniques.
 The project includes: